 When deciding on the best course of treatment, it is important for people to be honest about how able they are to stay away from addictive substances in their current environment, as well as their ability to manage stressful situations at work and home while also attending therapy.
 People who have a strong focus on recovery and great existing social support from friends and family see great success overcoming their substance abuse and addiction through outpatient treatment programs.
 Since relapse temptations are more present with outpatient treatment, those who don’t have a strong support system in place or a safe home environment tend to do better with inpatient care.

-The Need for Outpatient Rehabilitation Treatment in Florida
+Importance of Outpatient Substance Abuse Treatment in Florida

 Per the Florida Drug Control Update, a report published by the Office of National Drug Control Policy, in 2007, approximately 8 percent of those who live in Florida report using an illicit drug in the prior month.
 Florida’s rate of drug-induced death is higher than the national average.
 In Florida, 16.1 people per 100,000 die due to drug use each year, whereas the national average is 12.7 people per 100,000.